Introduction

 Role of experts

 2. The Chair may determine at any time that the Inquiry needs to engage a subject matter expert to provide specialist knowledge or analysis on a particular subject of the Inquiry’s investigations.
-Experts may also be instructed to provide an independent assessment of the Inquiry’s provisional conclusions, which may involve for example reviewing the evidential basis for those conclusions or assessing their consistency with established knowledge or practice, to support the Inquiry’s overall accuracy and rigour.

 3. The role of any expert witness may include:

-- Providing written evidence or opinions on matters pertaining to the expert’s specific area of expertise;
+- Providing written evidence or opinions on matters pertaining to the expert’s specific area of expertise

 - Providing written reports, briefing papers or analysis in response to particular questions;